Multiple top business schools are now offering special MBA scholarships for African students

 Scholarships at these business schools are a major attraction for those applying for such programs.
 2400 applications were received this year (2018) by Stanford Graduate School of Business for the eight full MBA scholarships that are available as part of the Stanford- Africa program.

-Region-specific scholarships being offered by several business schools make it easy for students to access financial aid.
+Region-specific MBA scholarships for African students are being offered by several business schools make it easy for students to access financial aid.
 Let’s look at the scholarships afforded by business schools around the world for African applicants.

 Here’s a snapshot of Africa-specific scholarships offered by business schools in the US.